 Miami–Dade is a warm and vibrant community, thriving with diversity, culture, innovation, and opportunity.
 However, access to opportunity is disproportionately skewed between zip codes due to vast economic disparity across Miami’s neighborhoods.
 Teach For America Miami-Dade is proud to be a partner in the work to provide every student in Miami the opportunity to achieve their full potential.

 We first came to Miami-Dade in 2003, responding to community members across Miami who came together to demand equal access to excellent education for every student.
-Nearly two decades later, 1,550 teachers have served over 250,000 students across Miami.
+Nearly two decades later, 1,550 teachers have served over 250,000 students across Miami and made a measurable impact on academic growth..
 This year, more than 600 corps members and alumni are teaching and leading in Miami-Dade’s highest need schools.
 They've reached more than 20,000 students.
 More than 700 local alumni are working across a range of fields in our city to address the root causes of educational inequity.